Tracie Hoggarth, DVM

 Teri-Lee James, DVM, MPH

-Dr. Teri-Lee James has been practicing companion animal medicine and surgery in the Fargo-Moorhead area since 2009.
+Dr. Teri-Lee James has been practicing companion animal medicine and surgery in the Fargo-West Fargo-Moorhead area since 2009.
 Upon completion of her Bachelor of Science in Human Ecology from The University of Tennessee she took a position with the Knoxville Zoological Gardens.
 She spent the next six years caring for a variety of species, first as an animal keeper then as an assistant in the zoo’s veterinary hospital.
 In 2004 she was accepted by The University of Tennessee College of Veterinary Medicine.
 She completed her Doctor of Veterinary Medicine in May of 2008 and her Master of Public Health with a concentration in Veterinary Public Health later that same year.
-Dr. James’ professional interests include preventative medicine, nutrition, infectious diseases, soft tissue surgery, and exotic animal medicine and surgery, behavior, pain management, and hospice / end of life care.
+Dr. James’s professional interests include preventative medicine, nutrition, soft tissue and ophthalmic surgery, exotic animal medicine and surgery, behavior, pain management, and hospice / end of life care.

 Melissa Caid, DVM